-Monitoring efforts are not static, management needs may shift over time.
-Likewise, careful examination of the data gathered so far may reveal shortcomings or gaps.
+Because management needs often shift over time, monitoring efforts are not static.
+Likewise, careful examination of data gathered during a given monitoring effort may reveal shortcomings or gaps.
 The evaluation process is intended to identify issues and guide responsible modification of the ongoing monitoring process.

 End of season implementation summary: The AIM Implementation Summary Template is intended to serve as the tool for documenting an end-of-season overview from each project.
-The summary provides the NOC with a detailed description of the timelines and process for each project.
+The summary provides the home office and the NOC with a detailed description of the timelines and process for each project.
 It is also a way to communicate lessons learned and take home messages.
-To help better understand each part of the AIM implementation process, we have broken down this summary into several components: plan and fund, design, training, data collection, QA and QC, storage, and analysis and reporting.
+The template is a broken down this summary of several components: planning and funding, design, training, data collection, QA and QC, storage, and analysis and reporting.
 We have also included a section on your experience working with AIM, as well as a general section at the end for comments or questions that we may have missed.
-We thank you in advance for your valuable input.
-If you do make changes to your monitoring design, be sure to also update your Project Design Template.

-Planning for next year: Planning for the following year’s monitoring should begin in the fall (Figure 1).
-Possible tasks include: update and/or renew contract agreements or edit position descriptions, contact the NOC/NAMC and your state lead with any updates including changes to the Project Design Template, put your funding requests for the following fiscal year into BPS, inventory equipment, etc -see Planning and Funding page for more information.
+Planning for next year: update and/or renew contract agreements, edit crew member position descriptions, contact the NOC and your state lead with any updates including changes to the Monitoring Design Worksheet, put your funding requests for the following fiscal year into BPS, inventory equipment and think about purchasing needs for the following year, etc. – see the Planning & Project Initiation page for more information.